micro-lc/micro-lc.github.io/docs/docs/getting-started.md

 <micro-lc></micro-lc> is shipped as an ES module [CDN bundle](#import-from-cdn) and can be imported in any HTML page.
 Moreover, a [dockerized webserver](#deploy-docker-container) is available on Docker Hub.

+## Tutorial

+The best way to get started is the [step-by-step tutorial](compose-your-frontend/index.md)

 ## Import from CDN

 Create a blank `index.html` file and paste the following snippet: